-This ranges from studies that show taking eight 1g vitamin C tablets during a cold, which may be COVID-19, can shorten infection to 24 hours, to cutting mortality in those with critical COVID-19 on ventilators by 68% compared to those given intravenous vitamin C versus placebo (sterile water).
+This ranges from studies that show taking eight 1g What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… tablets during a cold, which may be COVID-19, can shorten infection to 24 hours, to cutting mortality in those with critical COVID-19 on ventilators by 68% compared to those given intravenous vitamin C versus placebo (sterile water).

 The difference between steroid medication (dexamethasone) and placebo reported in June 2020 as a major breakthrough was a reduction in mortality of 30% for those on mechanical ventilators.
 Vitamin C needs to be taken seriously.

 I was lead author on the study and I believe the evidence to date indicates that oral vitamin C (2–8 g/day) may reduce the incidence and duration of respiratory infections and intravenous vitamin C (6–24 g/day) has been shown to reduce mortality, ICU and hospital stays, and time on mechanical ventilation for severe respiratory infections including COVID-19.

 Dr Anitra Carr, who is associate professor at the University of Otago in New Zealand, said, “When people get severe respiratory infections their requirement and utilization of vitamin C goes up significantly which is why they usually need intravenous infusions.”

 Dr Carr points out that animals that make vitamin C increase their production significantly when under viral attack to always maintain adequate blood levels, with some vitamin C spilling into the urine.
 Only animals that don’t make vitamin C – primates, guinea pigs and bats – are susceptible to COVID-19.